odubno/gauss-naive-bayes/README.md

 See [Normal Distribution (Wikipedia)](https://en.wikipedia.org/wiki/Normal_distribution) definition.

-`x` is the target class and the variable that we will predict.
-The Normal Distribution will help determine the likelihood of `x` occuring for each feature.
-In other words for each column of our dataset, the Normal Distribution will calculate the probability of `x` occuring.
+The Normal Distribution will help determine the likelihood of a *class* occuring for each feature.
+In other words for each column of our dataset, the Normal Distribution will calculate the likelihood of that *class* occuring.

 #### Joint PDF:
 ![Alt text](img/joint_pdf.svg "Optional Title")

 See [Joint PDF (Wikipedia )](https://en.wikipedia.org/wiki/Joint_probability_distribution) definition.

-The Joint PDF simply joins all of the PDFs.
+The Joint PDF is the product of all PDFs.
 In our case it's the Normal Distribution PDF.
-The results from the PDF, for each feature, are all multiplied and the result is the Joint PDF.
+Multiplying all of the PDFs gives us the likelihood.
 ## Getting Started

 Git clone the repo to use the code